tobiasdigital/commerce-cif-commercetools/src/categories/README.md

-# CCIF categories services for commercetools
+# CIF REST categories services for commercetools

 This package contains the actions of the `/categories` API endpoints.